-This is not an all-inclusive listing of the different fees that may be charged.
+This is not an all-inclusive listing of the different fees that may be charged and/or the cost estimated

 Request by student to expedite items via delivery service will be charged at servicer rate.
+Additional fees can be assessed as necessary.